SterlingFullerton/BitToByte/README.md

 ### Skill Tree

 A fun and structured way of figuring out what you can do next and a visual representation that shows which lessons are locked and which are available.

+#### This is a hacked togother proof of concept that would eventually be built into an ios and android app.

+#### The full app, would have very brief explanations and animations about the upcoming games/learning concepts